A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Qualitative properties of the projective stationary measure

+which is finite by standard moment estimates (see e.g. the drift condition \eqref{ineq:fmombd} below).
+This completes the proof of Assumption \ref{ass:WP}.

-However, we are not aware of any proof of $f^\epsilon \in L^2$ or $f^\epsilon \log f^\epsilon \in L^1$ in the literature and we therefore include the proof.
-For this we use some ideas that appear in \cite{BL20}.
+The results of Assumption \ref{ass:WP2} follow from similar methods with the exception of the uniqueness of the stationary measure.
+By the parabolic H\"ormander's condition on $\{\tilde{X}_0, \tilde{X}_1,...,\tilde{X}_r\}$ together with H\"ormander's theorem \cite{H67,H11} and the Doob-Khasminskii theorem \cite{DPZ96}, it is sufficient to verify irreducibility as in Definition \ref{def:Irr}.
+This follows by Proposition \ref{prop:projective irreducibility}.
+We are not aware of any existing results that directly imply $f^\epsilon \in L^2$ or $f^\epsilon \log f^\epsilon \in L^1$ in the literature and we therefore include the proof.
+For this we use some ideas that appear in \cite{BL20}, in which similar estimates are proved for the density of the base process $\rho^\eps$.
 As in \cite{BL20}, a convenient method to justify many formal calculations begins by first regularizing the problem by adding elliptic Brownian motions.
 Recall that the generator $\tilde{\mathcal{L}}$ for the projective process $(w_t)$ is given by

 We then regularize this by the perturbing the generator